Virtual Lab Troubleshooting

 When you attempt to save or open files from your local computer, your local hard drives may not appear in the file dialog.
 If this is the case, use the following procedure to allow access to your local files.
 The process is different for Windows and Mac; please follow the instructions for the platform that you are using to access the Virtual Lab.

-First, login to apps.csbs.utah.edu and launch any application.
-Once the application has loaded, you should see a Citrix receiver icon in the bottom-right of your screen, near the clock.
+First, login to https://apps.csbs.utah.edu from any web browser and launch any application.
+Once the application has loaded, you should see a Citrix Workspace icon in the bottom-right of your screen, near the clock.
 It's a black icon with what look like sideways wi-fi bars.
 Please note that you may need to click the triangle in order to make the Citrix icon appear.

 Right-click the Citrix icon and choose About.
 On the window that pops up, click Advanced, and then Connection Center.